Get

 Eggs are a nutritious (and tasty) part of most people’s breakfasts, so you might wonder if they can be a part of your dog’s diet too.
 The answer is yes, they can!
 However, you need to purchase pasteurized in-shell eggs or know how to cook eggs properly for your pup so they don’t get sick from them.

-But what sorts of egg dishes can you whip up for your pet?
-Here are a few recipes, along with everything else that you need to know about cooking eggs for your dog, all in one handy guide!
+But how should you cook eggs for dogs?
+Here are a few recipes, along with everything else that you need to know about cooking eggs for dogs, all in one handy guide!

 Can Dogs Eat Raw Eggs?